-- 8 hours of Virtual practical training by Certified Master Trainers Dr Leigh de Groot & Julie Twynham Educational Director via Zoom & Vimeo Video Streaming
+- 16 hours of Virtual practical training by Certified Master Trainers Dr Leigh de Groot & Julie Twynham Educational Director via Zoom & Vimeo Video Streaming

-- Recorded viewing of the live training for six months after the training to review home study program for examination process
+- Recorded viewing of the live training for six months after the training to review with other home study materials

 - Aquatic Post Rehabilitation Instructor for General Populations Manual(430 pages to be mailed for your reference)

 - Study Guide Questions & Practical Case Study reviews

 - Online streaming of the following videos for six months (unlimited with Certified Membership) :

 - DVD091-Rehabilitation Tutorials and Case Studies (6 videos)

 - Optional upgrade for Vimeo Video Streaming for computers or Hard copies of DVDs can be purchased separately FOR full certification course (not the live streaming).